Moving Upstream: Building a Trauma-Informed Community Response for Our Youngest Victims of the Opioid Crisis in Cheshire County

 Population to be served and need

-The proposed 2-year Moving Upstream project targets children 0-8 years victimized by the opioid crisis in Cheshire County, NH.
+The proposed 2-year Moving Upstream project targets children 0 to 8 years victimized by the opioid crisis in Cheshire County, New Hampshire.
 Cheshire County is in the midst of a devastating opioid crisis with some of the highest overdose death rates and infants born addicted in the country.
 Numerous service sectors have observed an unprecedented increase in young child victims (neglect and abuse) and their subsequent needs for victims’ assistance, advocacy, social, and mental health services.

 Providers are overwhelmed by the influx of needs in this young population, yet early intervention is key to preventing the long-term effects of adversity during this rapid period of brain development and growth.

 The Moving Upstream project will provide early childhood mental health, trauma, and parental opioid and substance use disorders training and ongoing expert consultation to community and service professionals (e.g., early educators, foster/adoptive parents, victim and child advocates, domestic violence and homeless shelters) serving young children using standardized, evidence-based curricula.
 We will also facilitate information and referrals to partnering mental health, victim advocacy, and other services.